How to Makeover a Bulletin Board

 Use a foam brush to paint the frame’s back side and side edges navy blue.
 One coat is fine, since it won’t be seen after hanging.
 Let dry completely.

-If frame is wide, like mine, haphazardly paint half the front and half the sides with ivory paint using an artist brush (see picture above.)
+If frame is wide, like mine, haphazardly paint half the front and half the sides with ivory paint using an artist brush.
 Paint the whole frame if yours is a thin one.

 I painted 3 coats of ivory, blending the edges, so there won’t be any hard, distinct paint marks.
 Let dry completely.